Rukkyoo/Rukkyoo/README.md

 I'm a frontend engineer based in Lagos state, Nigeria.
 ------------------------------------------------------------------------

-I started learning software engineering in 2022 and this is how far I've come.
+I'm a self thought software engineer and this is how far I've come.

 *   🌍  I'm based in Lagos, Nigeria
 *   🖥️  See my portfolio at [Michael's Portfolio](http://michael-portfolio-v3-yrkh.vercel.app)